 Traditional methods include backup and recovery of data using standard tape or disk transfer media.
-Moving data using these type of procedures are commonly called "sneaker net" providing a way to transfer data without the support of a physical network.
+Moving data using these types of procedures are commonly called "sneaker net" and provide a way to transfer data without the support of a physical network.